Execution Classes

 BestEffort (Default)

-The default class.
 Nodes tick sequentially in the main loop, ordered by .order().
+This is the simplest and lowest-overhead class.

 sched.add(display_node)